ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 |
 | // later in your app, if you want to execute myMethod()...
 | laterOnInYourApplicationSomewhere() {
-|     // get reference to the ag-Grid Filter component on name column
+|     // get reference to the AG Grid Filter component on name column
 |     api.getFilterInstance('name', agGridFilterInstance => {
-|         // get React instance from the ag-Grid instance
+|         // get React instance from the AG Grid instance
 |         var reactFilterInstance = agGridFilterInstance.getFrameworkComponentInstance();
 |
 |         // now we're sucking diesel!!!